The Chinkapin Oak tree is also known as bray oak, chestnut oak, rock chestnut oak, yellow oak, and rock oak.

 The Chinkapin oak is a medium-sized deciduous oak of the white oak group that typically grows 30-50’ tall with an open globular crown.
 This oak produces small oval acorns with scaly cups that extend to approximately 1/2 the acorn length.
 These acorns are valued food for a variety of wildlife.

-Chinkapin Oak trees have narrow, shiny green leaves which provides light shade.
+Chinkapin Oak trees have narrow, shiny green leaves that provide light shade.
 Its fall color is variable, but it usually displays shades of yellow and brown.

-It is one of the more alkaline tolerant oaks, and will adapt to many soil types.
-This is a slow growing tree which will look great for many years—it can be planted as a street tree or yard tree.
+It is one of the more alkaline tolerant oaks and will adapt to many soil types.
+This is a slow-growing tree that will look great for many years—it can be planted as a street tree or yard tree.